QbaSekowski/QbaSekowski/README.md

  - 🌐 English (CAE - Advanced)
  - 🌐 Polish (native)

+## 🚀 Projects & Contributions
+- [Book Store](https://github.com/QbaSekowski/spring-book-app) - the "Book Store" project is an online platform designed for book enthusiasts.
+Users can browse an extensive selection of books in various genres, read descriptions, learn about authors and find prices.
+- [Book Store](https://github.com/QbaSekowski/hibernate-order-hw) - an online app for managing tickets, users, orders and movies in cinema.
+...and many more.

 ## 📫 Drop me a message if you need anything!
 - 💼 [LinkedIn](https://www.linkedin.com/in/jakub-sękowski-6296b9330/)
 - 📧 sekowskijakub@gmail.com
 <!--